 This brings us neatly on to time limits.

 You may find that you only have, for instance, 7 days from the time you claim the bonus in which to clear your wagering requirements, so depositing too much might end up giving you an impossible task in terms of clearing those wagering requirements.

 Types of Casino Bonus You Can Claim

-Being new to playing at online casinos means that you are going to come across a whole host of casino bonuses that you haven’t claimed yet.
-There are many different types of these bonuses and as such you are probably going to need a little help getting your head around them all, and with this in mind we have listed each type of bonus below.
+Being new to playing at online casinos means that you are going to come across a whole host of casino bonuses that you haven’t experienced before.

 No Deposit Bonuses

 The first type of bonus we’ll look at are the ones that are given without any upfront cost – given to players without them having to make a qualifying deposit.
 We have spoken about them a little already.

 While many bonuses are given to incentivise new players to sign up, these can also be given to retain existing players.

 - One Hours Free Play Bonus – How these work is that you are given a set amount of credits and then have up to one hour (longer at some casinos) to place a certain amount of wagers in the hope that you will end the session with more money that you started with.
 The casino will then let you ‘keep’ a certain amount of these winnings.
 However, to redeem them you will usually need to make a deposit at the casino and then play through the winnings a certain amount of times before you can actually withdraw them.

 - Free Spins – Another type of no deposit bonus comes in the form of ‘Free Spins’.
 This is a set number of spins on a particular online slot machine which you don’t need to pay for yourself.
 Whatever you win from those spins is yours to keep, but there will probably be an upper limit of a few hundred pounds.
 These may come with wagering requirements if it’s a large amount, but often they don’t have playthrough requirements at all.